Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 • Redis

-• Create a default user with UserName=default and UserID
+• Create a different default user with UserName=default and UserID.

 • The actual IAM authentication user is created separately.

-• The default user is denied all access strings and password authentication is disabled.
+• The default user rejects all access strings and disables password authentication.

-• The UserName and UserID of the IAM authentication user must match.
+• For IAM authentication, the UserName and UserID must match.

-In-transit encryption is only supported for replication groups running the following node types: M1, M2.
+Encryption during transit is only supported in replication groups running the following node types: M1, M2.

 The original English text is below.